Lin Liao / Basel Sinfonietta

 Music and Performance

 The initial, dissonant cluster revealed the characteristics of Lindberg’s composition(s): extended, rich, colorful orchestral textures, atonal overall, but with tonal melodic fragments.
-In my impression, this was the most rhythmically structured of the works that evening, possibly also the one with the most melodic motion.
+In my impression, this was the most rhythmically structured of the works that evening.
+It was possibly also the one with the most melodic motion.
 Still, Lindberg does not allow for a continuous rhythmic-melodic flow.
 Rather, rhythmic and melodic fragments emerge, just to be disrupted through loud clustered sounds.

 Momentarily, I sensed what sounded like allusions to (maybe caricatures of) classic or romantic orchestral works, hidden in an artful, complex criss-cross texture.
 Paintings by Jackson Pollock (1912 – 1956) came to mind.